 I ran back the two miles or so the harbour.
-On the way I passed the island coup (dump) where an old JCB and tractor stood rusting and rotting away alongside a sheets of discarded metal.
+On the way I passed the island coup (dump).
+An old JCB and tractor stood rusting and rotting away alongside a sheets of discarded metal.
 It was a rather sad end to my visit.

 Further on I saw two people and a dog around a beached rubber dinghy.
 I stood on a high clump of rock and heather and looked down to wave.
 One instinctively knows when people are head down and staring at the sand at their feet rather than acknowledge another person’s presence.
 So what, and I made for the beach and Springtide.

 So that was Gometra, I ran on back to the dinghy and paddled back out to Springtide for a beer and to lament on a very unsatisfactory visit to Gometra.